iKarTehFox/web-clock-docs/docs/datetime.md

 By default, there is no border style selected.
 You can change the border style to "Box" or "Bottom", both of which have the "Solid", "Dashed", "Dotted", and "Double" options.

+{: .tip }
-**You cannot select a border style if the "seconds bar" is visible.**
+You cannot select a border style if the "Time Bar" is enabled.

 ![A screenshot of the Border Style radio buttons with "Box" and "Solid" selected](/assets/images/docs-Features/datetime/borderstyle.png)